“Whoever does not show mercy to our young ones, or acknowledge the rights of our elders, is not one of us.” (Ahmad)

 “I made some new friends; one of my friends was a drug addict but I didn’t know,” said Mohammed.
 “He was always around me.
 That’s how I fell into taking drugs.”

-£720 - Change the life of a street child by providing food, a safe space, healthcare, counselling, and skill development, giving them a way out of abuse and exploitation.
+£720 - Change the life of a street child in Pakistan by providing food, a safe space, healthcare, counselling, and skill development, giving them a way out of abuse and exploitation.

 Forgotten, alone, and on the streets.
 Children living on the streets of Pakistan and Bangladesh struggle to avoid exploitation and abuse.